-His professional liability experience is in line with Chambers’ expertise in this field and, being advocacy-heavy and entailing fact-sensitive disputes, it informs his approach to a great deal of his work.
+His professional liability experience is in line with Chambers’ expertise in this field.
+Being advocacy-heavy and entailing fact-sensitive disputes, it informs his approach to a great deal of his work.
 He has been instructed for claimants and defendants in claims involving auditors, accountants, surveyors, solicitors, barristers, engineers and construction professionals.
 Significant cases include a claim against a major UK auditor (purportedly worth £1.6 billion) and a dispute relating to linked property transactions in which a former Irish Taoiseach had an investment.

 Paul also has a breadth of experience in insurance, financial regulation and arbitral disputes with an international focus.

-Having spent a year working for a leading law firm in the Middle East he gained extensive experience of civil code practice and international arbitration, with an acute focus on major infrastructural and construction disputes in the region, including disputes relating to a US Air Base in Qatar, and two significant infrastructural disputes arising out of the construction of an energy plant and an airport in the Sultanate of Oman.
+Having spent two years working for a leading law firm in the Middle East he gained extensive experience of civil code practice and international arbitration, with an acute focus on major energy, infrastructural and construction disputes in the region.
+He has worked throughout the region – including in Lebanon, Qatar, Oman and the UAE.
+He has a broad experience of institutional rules, including DIAC, ICC and QICCA and his work includes: